 Demonstrating a commitment to fair pay.

-Many of our industry peers, customers, and partners have asked us how we’ve approached this — and how we plan to maintain pay parity over time.
-In the spirit of helping other companies advance their own initiatives, we’re happy to share our process and lessons learned.
+Many of our industry peers, customers, and partners have asked us how we’ve approached this — and how we are maintaining pay parity over time.
+In the spirit of helping other companies advance their own initiatives, we share our process and lessons learned.

 Adobe's journey to pay parity.

 To begin, we made a clear declaration of what we meant by pay parity.
 We defined it as ensuring that employees in the same job and location are paid fairly relative to one another, regardless of their gender or ethnicity.

 Before we could analyze for fair pay, we had to be sure we were making fair comparisons.
 This wasn’t easy, because we found that many employees who were doing different things and using different skills were grouped in the same job family in our HR system.

 To provide greater definition and clarity, we kicked off a job architecture initiative that involved:

 - Reviewing our job families to determine whether they accurately reflected the roles employees were performing